 Brutalism: That doesn’t sound good, but it’s pretty much what it sounds like.
 As in IN YOUR FACE Timmy.
 I suppose it has its place, but not in my backyard.

 Experimental Navigation: Nope.
-I quickly decided that the last thing I want is do is have my visitors feel like lab rats and have to guess what’s gonna happen when they click something.
+I quickly decided that the last thing I want is do is have my visitors feel like lab rats, having to guess what’s gonna happen when they click something.

 Retro Typography: I’m on the fence with this one.
 I like retro.
 It makes me feel young again.
 But it matters the font.
 The one shown as an example kept me awake last night.